 The American Bankers Association yesterday offered feedback to the Consumer Financial Protection Bureau on its planned rulemaking on of residential Property Assessed Clean Energy loans.

 Christie Obenauer’s family-owned bank had a problem.
 Based in a rural county in western North Dakota, her community had been dealing with the prospect of population decline, but then the North Dakota energy boom brought an influx of newcomers.
 “It’s a wonderful problem to have.”

-Modest net percentages of banks tightened terms and standards for business loans in the previous quarter, with standards for the most part remaining unchanged, according to the Federal Reserve’s latest senior loan officer opinion survey released today.
+A small net percentage of banks reported easing standards and terms for loans to large and midsize firms in the previous quarter, while on net no banks eased standards for small businesses, according to the Federal Reserve’s latest senior loan officer opinion survey released today.

 The Consumer Financial Protection Bureau today issued a proposal to provide relief for smaller institutions from the Home Mortgage Disclosure Act data collection and reporting requirements.

 The Consumer Financial Protection Bureau today issued a fact sheet to help lenders determine when the TILA-RESPA integrated disclosures—the Loan Estimate and the Closing Disclosure—are required when mortgages are assumed.